jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 28: July 3rd, 2017

+**Today's Progress**: Coded for 60 minutes.
+Worked on Wikipedia Viewer.
+Made a tiny bit of progress.

+**Thoughts**: I have to figure out how to reset the value of the text box so that the user can make a new query.

 ### Day 27: July 2nd, 2017

 **Today's Progress**: Coded for 60 minutes.
 Watched tutorials on how to use Sketch.